Krishman23/zipchallenge/readme.md

 		Result: take the lower range of current and upper range of adjacent range and then look for next range using step 4.

-	c. the upper range is greater than lower range of next zip range (adjacent).
+	c. the upper range is greater than lower & upper range of next zip range (adjacent).

 		Result: let lower and upper range  of current and avoid the adjacent range and continue step 4 to another range (second adjacent).
 5. Finally we will retrieve the output as the merged arraylist of the zip code

 Test Cases:
 This is done using junit. and we have 3 test classes defined to test zipcode validation, convert treemap to arraylist, and finally merge the zip code.

 Output Example: